 What to Prepare:

 - The audition sessions will begin with a group activity and warmup.
 This will last for approximately 15 minutes.
 The group will be dismissed and we’ll move to individual auditions.
 Each individual audition will last 2-3 minutes.
-Your child must come prepared to perform the scene he or she has been given and to sing a one-minute a cappella song (or verse of a song) of his or her choice.
+Your child must come prepared to perform the scene they have been given and to sing a one-minute a cappella song (or verse of a song) of their choice.
 We recommend songs that tell a story (i.e. from a musical) rather than a pop song.
 All children will sing and then perform their prepared scene.
 The casting team may then work with the child for several minutes.
-If you have a younger child who is not comfortable reading, he or she may prepare another piece of text instead.
-This can be anything your child is comfortable with – a nursery rhyme, short story, poem, something memorized for school, or even an anecdote from his or her own life.
+If you have a younger child who is not comfortable reading, they may prepare another piece of text instead.
+This can be anything your child is comfortable with – a nursery rhyme, short story, poem, something memorized for school, or even an anecdote from their own life.

 - There are three scenes being used for audition purposes.
-The scene your child is given will be determined by his or her age and gender.
+The scene your child should prepare is determined by their age and gender.
 These scenes do not include all of the roles your child may be considered for at auditions and the role they are reading for is not necessarily the role for which they are being considered.
 Rather, each allows us to see the performances and energy we are hoping to find in all members of our Young Ensemble.